Sean-Toroghi/Deep-learning/Computer Vision.md

   optimizer.step()
   optimizer.zero_grad()
   ```
-  - L2: it penalize for large weight values by having the sum of squared values of weights incorporated into the loss value calculation.
+  - L2: it penalizes large weight values by having the sum of squared values of weights incorporated into the loss value calculation.
 Similar to L1, L2 term is added to the loss during the forward pass
   ```python
   model.train()
   prediction = model(x)